PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 The turnover rate is 16.6% .
 This means that 16.6% of the employees have left the company.

-In addition, I visualized the proportion of employees who left compared to those who haven’t.
+In addition, I visualized the proportion of the company’s employees who have left.

 ``` r
 emp_prop <- employee_profile_renamed %>%